Ni8crawler18/biomeshare/README.md

 2. **Create an account**: Sign up to start creating or investing in sustainable projects.
 3. **Explore projects**: Browse through various initiatives and choose where to invest your tokens.

-## Contributing

-We welcome contributions from the community!
-If you're interested in helping us improve Biomeshare, please check out our [Contributing Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.